Impact of the nuclear equation of state on the explodability of massive stars

-\textit{Progenitor models and simulation methodology.} We perform a suite of simulations using three different EoS at high densities that fit within the current experimental and observational constraints.
-These are the CMF EoS from \citet{Motornenko_20}, which includes a crossover to deconfined quark matter at high densities, and the SFHo and SFHx EoS from \citet{Steiner_13}.
+We perform a suite of simulations using three different EoS at high densities that fit within the current experimental and observational constraints.
+These are the CMF EoS from \citet{Motornenko_20}, which includes a crossover to deconfined quark matter at high densities, and the SFHo and SFHx EoS from \citet{Steiner_13}, which only consider nucleons and have different symmetry energies.
+The CMF EoS is very stiff up to $5-6\times10^{14}\,\mathrm{g}\,\mathrm{cm}^{-3}$, which allows it to comply with neutron star mass and radius constraints.
+It then significantly softens above that density (cp.
+Figure 8 in \cite{jakobus_22}).
+This means that for all but very massive warm PNS, the contraction is slowed down compared to the SFHo or SFHx EoS.
 The maximum neutron star mass is $2.10\,\mathrm{M}_{\odot}$ for CMF, $2.059\,\mathrm{M}_{\odot}$ for SFHo, and $2.13\,\mathrm{M}_{\odot}$ for SFHx.
 At low densities, we use an EoS for photons, electrons, positrons and an ideal gas of nuclei with a flashing treatment for nuclear reactions \citep{rampp_02}.
 We use 15 different single-star, solar-metallicity progenitor models from \citet{mueller_16,mueller_25} obtained with the stellar evolution code \textsc{Kepler} \citep{weaver_78, heger_10}.
 The models have zero age main sequence (ZAMS) masses between $9.71\,\mathrm{M}_{\odot}$ and $36.61\,\mathrm{M}_{\odot}$, as listed in Table~\ref{tab:energies} and denoted by the model labels (s9.71 to s36.61).
 We perform our simulations using the neutrino hydrodynamics code \textsc{CoCoNuT-FMT} \citep{mueller_15,mueller_19}. \textsc{CoCoNuT-FMT} combines a general relativistic finite-volume solver with higher-order reconstruction for the equations of hydrodynamics \citep{mueller_10} with the fast multi-group transport (FMT) method for treating the neutrinos \citep{mueller_15}.
 With few exceptions, the models were simulated for several seconds (Table~\ref{tab:energies}) to confidently decide whether shock revival occurs or not.